Page last updated: 01 July 2026

 • Market innovation and growth - Innovation balanced with integrity and choice

-• Well-informed consumers - Accurate, timely information for good decisions
+• Well-informed investors and consumers - Accurate, timely information for good decisions

-• Market integrity and transparency - Strong reputation for honesty and trust
+• Market integrity and transparency – New Zealand’s markets have a strong reputation for honesty and trust

 Our supervisory approach is aligned with the regulatory priorities outlined in our annual Financial Conduct Report and with our assessment of sector and firm risks.
 We may get in touch to gain a better understanding of your business or the sector generally, or if there are concerns about potential non-compliance.